 As we use more and more energy and burn more and more fossil fuels we contribute to the Green house gasses already in our atmosphere.
 That means that the Blanket of gasses around the Earth is getting thicker and thicker leading to global warming and climate change.

 Other useful information

-Use the links on the right of this page to view websites which have a wealth of information about Climate Change, its effects on the planet and energy efficiency.
+Use the links below to view websites which have a wealth of information about Climate Change, its effects on the planet and energy efficiency.